 Social Annotation, Contextual Collaboration, Online Transparency.
 Bobby Fishkin lectures on his work to incorporate textual notation within scholarly texts and how the technology works.

-.
+Understanding Computers and the Internet.
 This lecture series is perfect for anyone, no matter their level of familiarity with a computer, to learn the inner workings of computers and the Internet.

 Pario: the Next Step Beyond Audio and Video.
 Professor Todd C. Mowry from Carnegie Mellon describes a joint venture between the university and Intel that is developing a new multimedia technology.